 - Properly formatted and validated data improves data quality and ensures that applications run properly without encountering pitfalls such as incompatible formats, duplicates, or incomplete values.

 - Data transformation streamlines interoperability among applications, systems, and types of data.

-With the Ascend Data Automation Cloud for data transformation, you can easily make data transformation fast and efficient.
+With Ascend for data transformation, you can easily make data transformation fast and efficient.
 You can design your pipelines with declarative definitions that require 95% less code and result in far less maintenance and specify inputs, outputs, and data logic in multiple languages: SQL, Python, Scala, and Java specs.

-Ascend’s full-featured SDK lets you programmatically create and interact with Ascend components via SDK, integrate with code repositories such as Github, and build reusable components.
+Ascend’s full-featured SDK lets you programmatically create and interact with Ascend components, integrate with code repositories such as Github, and build reusable components.
 All this helps teams avoid work that’s not essential to deriving business value from data.

-With queryable pipelines in Ascend, you can treat any stage of any data pipeline as a queryable table.
+With queryable pipelines, you can treat any stage of any data pipeline as a queryable table.
 You can quickly prototype new pipeline stages or run ad-hoc queries against existing pipeline stages, all in a matter of seconds.
 When underlying data has changed, you’re immediately notified.